Code Engine - Powered by Wasm

 clause to modify the memory allocated to a Wasm function sandbox.

-The Wasm UDF/TVF should not require runtime capabilities that the database does not provide out of the box.
+The Wasm UDF/TVF must not require runtime capabilities that the database does not provide out of the box.

 Wasm modules are serialized to the plancache.Alloc_